-The value of T{gain} is application dependent, as it defines the minimum gain that can bring business benefits.
-In the evaluation we wanted to observe the full optimization potential of the algorithms, so we set $T{gain} = 0$.
+The value of T{gain} is application dependent, it defines the minimum gain that can bring business benefits.
+To observe the full optimization potential of the algorithms, we set $T{gain}=0$ in the evaluation.
 The other threshold, T{part} , affects the balance between approximation quality, and speed.
-We have set this parameter as its maximum value, $T{part} = 1$, to allow for maximum approximation quality, and to prove that Cathode is able to surpass the converge speed of the other algorithms, even when all consumers participate in the computations.
+We have set this parameter as its maximum value, $T{part}=1$, to allow for maximum approximation quality, and to prove that Cathode is able to surpass the converge speed of the other algorithms, even when all consumers participate in the computations.
 The parameters k{cand} and k{comb} affect the several factors, with higher values leading to higher computational overheads, but more precise deployments.
 To make Cathode as lightweight as possible, the point is to pick low values for these parameters, while still allowing the algorithm to make fast progress.

-Instead of evaluating every possible combination, we picked several plausible configurations and measured the cost function of the deployment computed by Cathode after 1 and 5 rounds of the algorithm.
-The results are depicted in Figure 1.
+Instead of evaluating every possible combination, we picked several plausible configurations and measured the deployment cost function computed by Cathode after 1 and 5 rounds, depicted in Figure 1.
 In general, the parameter that appears to exert more influence is k{comb} .
-As can be observed, in both networks, the the most noticeable performance improvement, is when k{comb} is switched from the value of 1 to 2.
+In both networks, the the most noticeable performance improvement, is when k{comb} is switched from 1 to 2.
 Despite this, the result after 5 epochs is fairly similar for all configurations.
-In our experiments we have used ($k{comb} = 2, k{cand} = 10$).
+In our experiments we have used $(k{comb} = 2, k{cand} = 10)$.